 Keep up to date with Hong Kong’s ever-changing dining scene with our roundup of the best new restaurants to open this month!

-Looking for some new dining inspiration for the month ahead?
+Looking for some new dining inspiration for the weeks ahead?
 Because Hong Kong’s food scene is ever-changing, we want to give you a heads up about all of the new restaurants that are set to open in our city this month.
-From fresh lobster and Thai street food, to cinnamon buns and more, here’s where (and what!) we’re eating in Hong Kong this February.
+From Spanish steak to spicy noodles and premium Italian eats, here’s where (and what!) we’re eating in Hong Kong this March.

 Set to open this month, Lobster Shack is the latest restaurant from Bistro Concept Group – home to Flying Pig Bistro, El Macho and Flying Pig Deli Social.
 Opening on Sai Ying Pun’s Second Street, Lobster Shack is set to specialise in all things seafood (which has been specially imported from Canada!), and promises to be a relaxed spot that’s perfect for catch-ups and satisfying those seafood cravings!
 Highlights on the menu are sure to include the Seafood Tower (featuring a platter of oysters, smoked salmon, potted crab, whole lobster, mussels and shrimp), along with grilled lobster tail (served with garlic lemon butter, fries and salad), scallop ceviche, fresh Canadian oysters and many more.
 Once open, Lobster Shack will be welcoming guests Monday to Friday, 11am to 11pm, and on weekends, 9am to 11pm.